edusporto/algebraic/README.md

 # algebraic

-Notes for the "Algebraic Methods for Creating and Reasoning about Programmes" research internship at KU Leuven
+Notes for the "Algebraic Methods for Creating and Reasoning about Programmes" research internship at KU Leuven.